FRCTeam5458DigitalMinds/Training/Basics.md

 - int speed = 5;
 - float rotation = 2.25;
 - bool isActive = true;
 *Notice how all lines of code end in a semicolon, with the exception being comments.*

+## File Formatting:
+Each programming file is divided into sections.
+The file will be automatically divided into these sections if it is created using FRC VS Code.
+At the *very beginning* of the document before anything else you have include statements, which are mentioned below.
+After that there is the line:
+**class Robot : public frc::IterativeRobot**
+followed by brackets **{ }**  that contain the rest of the code.

 ## Includes:
 Includes are header files that are stated at the beginning of the code.